hivepress/hivepress/readme.txt

 Yes, as a plugin, HivePress adds directory functionality to any WordPress theme.
 However, if you encounter any styling or layout issues, we recommend using one of the official themes to ensure maximum compatibility.

 = Does HivePress support third-party page builders? = By default, HivePress is fully integrated with the core WordPress block editor, allowing you to customize layouts using blocks.
-Additionally, we offer basic Elementor integration and plan to add support for other page builders.
+Additionally, we offer basic [Elementor](https://wordpress.org/plugins/elementor/) integration and plan to add support for other page builders.

+= Can I translate HivePress to my language? =
+Yes, you can easily translate HivePress, its themes, and extensions without code changes using a plugin like [Loco Translate](https://wordpress.org/plugins/loco-translate/) or software like Poedit.
+Moreover, the HivePress core and its free extensions are already translated into a few languages by volunteers from the WordPress plugin repository.

 == Installation ==